Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Tropical (p,q) -homology.

 \subsection{Transversal chains}

-It is often useful to assume that every homology class can be assumed to arise from a representative in general position. \begin{dfn} Let $X$ be a smooth tropical $n$-variety, and let $\Sigma$ denote a decomposition of $X$ into polyhedra.
-We call a (singular) $(p,q)$-chain $c$ \emph{transversal} if every cell in the $k$-skeleton of the support of $c$ does not intersect the $\ell$-skeleton of $\Sigma$, provided $k+\ell < n$.
+According to a result of Mikhalkin and Zharkov, every homology class can be assumed to arise from a representative in general position. \begin{dfn} Let $X$ be a smooth tropical $n$-dimensional variety, and let $\Sigma$ denote a decomposition of $X$ into polyhedra.
+We call a (singular) $(p,q)$-chain $c$ \emph{transversal} with respect to\ $\Sigma$ if every cell in the $k$-skeleton of the support of $c$ does not intersect the $\ell$-skeleton of $\Sigma$, provided that $k+\ell \le n-1$.
 We call a chain in $X$ \emph{transversal} if it is transversal with respect to some triangulation of $X$. \end{dfn}